wellyshen/react-cool-starter/README.md

 `clean:client`|Remove the `./build/public/assets` folder to clean the client bundled stuff.
 `clean:server`|Remove the server bundled stuff from the `./build` folder.
 `clean:coverage`|Remove the `./coverage` folder to clean the code coverage report.

-You can change the URL and port through `./src/config/default.js` or setup it for production throught `./src/config/prod.js`.

 ## App Structure